 Morimoto – About Masaharu Morimoto

 Chef Masaharu Morimoto—known to millions as the star of Iron Chef and Iron Chef America—has garnered critical and popular acclaim for his seamless integration of Western and Japanese ingredients.
 He has effectively created a signature cuisine that has gained worldwide appeal and positioned him as one of the foremost chefs today.
 Morimoto is executive chef at Morimoto Philadelphia, Morimoto New York, Wasabi by Morimoto (Mumbai & New Delhi), and Morimoto Sushi Bar (Boca Raton, Florida).
 In July 2010, chef Morimoto opened his first West Coast restaurant, Morimoto Napa, in downtown Napa’s new riverfront development.
 This was followed by the September 2010 debut of Morimoto Waikiki in the Modern Honolulu, the new luxury lifestyle hotel alongside Honolulu’s famed Waikiki Beach.
-In October of 2011, Morimoto Mexico City, opened at the Camino Real Polanco in Mexico’s capital.
+In October of 2011, Morimoto Mexico City opened at the Camino Real Polanco in Mexico’s capital.
 In the fall of 2013, Morimoto Maui opened at the Andaz Maui at Wailea.
 In the spring of 2014, Japonais By Morimoto opened in Chicago, which was followed by the opening of Morimoto South Beach, which is located at the Shelborne Wyndham Grand in Miami.

 Before earning chef stardom, Morimoto was to be drafted as a baseball catcher in Japan’s major leagues when a shoulder injury ended his career.
 Soon thereafter, he began studying sushi and kaiseki, honing his craft for seven years at an acclaimed restaurant in his native Hiroshima, Japan.
 At age 24, he opened his own restaurant nearby, and after a successful five-year tenure, the young chef sold it and traveled to the U.S. to further expand his repertoire.
 In 1993, Morimoto was tapped to head the sushi bar and Japanese kitchen at the Sony Club before being recruited by Chef Nobu Matsuhisa to open the first Nobu restaurant as executive chef in 1994.